jlndk/python-cheatsheet/templates.md

 while current != start:
     current = fromMap[current]
     path.append(current)
+path.reverse()
-path.reverse() # gives you the final path to finding the shortest way to goal
+# path is now a the sortest list of verticies from start to goal
 ```

 ### Dijkstra